ocaml/platform-blog/opam-2-0-beta.md

 - a configuration file can be used to direct choices at `opam init` (specific repositories, wrappers, variables, fetch commands, solver...).
-This can be used to override all of opam OCaml-bound settings;
+This can be used to override all of opam's OCaml-related settings;

 - the API is completely rewritten and should make it much easier to write external tools and plugins.
 Existing tools will, however, need to be ported;